harisankar-krishna-swamy/resolgraph/README.md

 ## ReSolGraph - React Solar System Graph

-Using Sigma, Graphology and React-Sigma
+A quick graphing of solar system data using Sigma, Graphology and React-Sigma

 ## Functionalities